SomeBoringNerd/someboringnerd-web/README.md

 run `./scripts/updateWebsite`

-this script does two things :
+this script does 4 things :

 1) actually update the site